 After all, many breeds are known as “rat dogs” or “ratting terriers” due to their natural specialty.
 In truth, hunting rats with ferrets is more effective than with dogs.

-Ferrets have small heads and elastic bodies that can squeeze through tiny rat holes and burrows.
-This enables ferrets to pursue rats in places where dogs may not reach them.
+Ferrets have small heads and elastic bodies that squeeze through tiny rat holes and burrows.
+This enables ferrets to pursue rats where dogs may not reach them.
 Additionally, they usually eat the entire carcass of their prey after killing them.

-Ferrets have sharp claws, which they use for digging and catching prey.
-Their mouths have 4 sharp canines that can kill rats of every size.
-Also, they have 12 premolar teeth located at the sides of the mouth, which are used to chew food and cut through flesh.
+Ferrets have sharp claws for digging and catching prey.
+Their mouths have four sharp canines that can kill rats of every size.
+They also have 12 premolar teeth located at the sides of the mouth, which are used to chew food and cut through flesh.

 The back of a ferret’s mouth has 6 molars (2 on top and 4 on the bottom), which it uses to crush food.
-Also, 12 incisors are located between a ferret’s canines, but these are only used for grooming.
+Also, 12 incisors are located between a ferret’s canines but are only used for grooming.

 With these natural weapons, there’s no doubt that ferrets are apex rat hunters.